-Not long ago I felt for a brief moment while watching Star Trek, that the barrier between us and everything else was really thin and even permeable.
+Not long ago I felt for a brief moment while watching Star Trek, that the barrier between us and everything else was really thin, permeable.
 What an obvious thing to have an epiphany about, even our non-metaphorical skin is permeable.

 I remember how years ago I didn't look at my mind much.
 And for sure the thought of it being just another part of the outside universe never crossed my mind.
-I saw my mind like another universe, completely isolated from the universe where the other people were living and life was happening.
+I saw my mind like another universe, completely isolated from the outside one, where the other people were living and life was happening.

 I wasn't feeling depressed for most of that time.
 I think I got depressed when I realised that those two universes didn't seem compatible.
 But I think all my suffering comes from not being able to melt with that outside universe.
 Imagine, like a solid blob in a lava lamp, letting gravity pull it down, to be absorbed by the big mass of hot, liquid lava.
 So satisfying.

 And I don't want to only melt with the outside universe, I want to melt with all the other isolated universes too, the ones existing in other people's minds.
-I wonder how many amazing things must happen inside them.
+I wonder how many amazing things must be happening inside them.
 Inside you.
 What do I need to do to be allowed to contemplate you all?
-Other than invite you to mine as often as I can.
+Other than to invite you to mine as often as I can.

 It would be wonderful if everyone invited each other to go have a look at their universes: people would be able to enjoy the wonders of loneliness in company.
 And it would be impossible to harm each other.

 I wonder if everyone feels like this, or there are people who feel truly connected and I just don't experience it naturally because of my psychological issues.
 Or maybe everyone feels exactly like me because everyone has psychological issues!
 Haha, probably that.